bryanwayb/js-html/README.md

 Running Tests And Benchmark
 ==
 JsHtml has been configured for numerous tests to test compatibility with a specific NodeJS version.
 These test not only ensure basic functionality will be available, but also security in separation of contexts.

+**Note:** NodeJS version 0.11.6 and lower fail tests because contexts are not properly separated in those versions.
+Passing the `{ isolate: true }` will not yield the expected results.
+This problem was fixed in 0.11.7 and later.

 If you would like to run these tests run the below command while in the modules root directory:
 ```bash